Anne Pippin Burnett: Career

 She earned her BA from Swarthmore College in 1946 and followed this with an MA in 1947 at Columbia University.
-In 1953 Anne gained her PhD from Berkeley.
-She subsequently taught at Vassar College (1957–58), and as an editor and translator for the publishing house Hachette.
+In 1953 she gained her PhD from Berkeley.
+She subsequently taught at Vassar College (1957–58) and was an editor and translator for the publishing house Hachette.
 She joined the University of Chicago, in 1961 as an assistant professor, becoming a professor in 1970.
-She was chairman of the Department of Classical Languages and Literature from 1969 to 1973 and retired as Professor Emerita in 1992.
+She was chair of the Department of Classical Languages and Literature from 1969 to 1973 and retired as Professor Emerita in 1992.

 Burnett's research and writing focused on Greek revenge tragedies, which she argued should be seen in the context of their times and not through the lens of contemporary social and moral views, and on poets including Pindar, Archilochus, Alcaeus, and Sappho.

-She received many academic awards during her career including a Martin Lecture at Oberlin College in 1978, George B. Walsh Lecture at Chicago (1989–90), Sather Professor of Classical Literature at Berkley (1993–94), and a Guggenheim fellowship in 1981.
+She received many academic awards during her career including a Martin Lecture at Oberlin College in 1978, George B. Walsh Lecture at the University of Chicago (1989–90), Sather Professor of Classical Literature at Berkeley (1993–94), and a Guggenheim fellowship in 1981.

 Death

 Anne Pippin Burnett died on April 22, 2017, in Kingston, Ontario, Canada, at the age of 91.
 She was predeceased by her husband Virgil Burnett, an American-born naturalized Canadian citizen.
-He was an artist and writer, whom she had wed on 16 February 1961.
-She is survived by their two daughters, Maud Burnett McInerney and Melissa Gromoff, and three grandchildren.
+He was an artist and writer, whom she had married on 16 February 1961.
+She was survived by their two daughters, Maud Burnett McInerney and Melissa Gromoff, and three grandchildren.